rwxrob/skilstak/docs/boost/2024/README.md

 # 2024 Boost overview

+***Note this is just a place to update and plan for 2024 based on discoveries and changes in 2023.***

 2024 returns to the original focus of installing and running Linux on "metal" meaning that participants are required to first acquire a machine on which to install Linux during the Boost and that we will be covering the installation onto a *real* machine (in addition to a *virtual* machine).
 The rest is the same as 2023.

 !!! note "Consider waiting until we are done"